Ford Excursion

-The Ford Excursion is a heavy-duty (Class 2) full-size SUV marketed by Ford Motor Company from 2000 through 2005.
-At its introduction, the Excursion was the longest and heaviest SUV ever to enter mass production.
-The third Ford SUV was derived from the F-Series pickup trucks (after the Ford Bronco and the Ford Expedition), and the model line used a heavier-duty chassis and frame than the Expedition; both vehicles competed against the Chevrolet Suburban.
+The Ford Excursion is a heavy-duty (Class 2) full-size SUV marketed by Ford Motor Company from the 2000 through 2005 model years.
+The third Ford SUV derived from the Ford F-Series (following the Ford Bronco and the Ford Expedition), the Excursion was derived from the 3/4-ton F-250 Super Duty pickup truck.
+As with the Expedition, the model line was developed as a competitor for the Chevrolet Suburban, with the Excursion targeting the 2500-series (3/4-ton) Chevrolet Suburban/GMC Yukon XL.